yiisoft/yii2/docs/guide/start-databases.md

 ];
 ```

-This is a typical file-based [configuration](concept-configurations.md).
-It specifies the parameters
+The `config/db.php` file is a typical file-based [configuration](concept-configurations.md) tool.
+This particular configuration file specifies the parameters
 needed to create and initialize a [[yii\db\Connection]] instance through which you can make SQL queries
 against the underlying database.

-The DB connection configured above can be accessed in the code via the expression `Yii::$app->db`.
+The DB connection configured above can be accessed in the application code via the expression `Yii::$app->db`.

-> Info: The `config/db.php` file will be included in the main application configuration `config/web.php`
+> Info: The `config/db.php` file will be included by the main application configuration `config/web.php`,
   which specifies how the [application](structure-applications.md) instance should be initialized.
   For more information, please refer to the [Configurations](concept-configurations.md) section.